MegaManSec/gixy-ng/docs/en/plugins/regex_redos.md

+---
+title: "Regex Denial of Service"
+description: "Protect NGINX from ReDoS attacks.
+Identify catastrophic backtracking in regex locations and rewrite rules that can hang your server."
+---

 # [regex_redos] Regular Expression Denial of Service (ReDoS)

 ReDoS (Regular Expression Denial of Service) occurs when a regex pattern with certain structures causes catastrophic backtracking on specially crafted input, consuming excessive CPU time.